Patauda

 Patauda is a village of Jhajjar District in the Indian state of Haryana located in the south of National Capital Territory of Delhi, 78 kilometres south of New Delhi and 12 kilometres from Pataudi.There is one more village called Patauda Khera is also under the Patauda panchayat.
+Majority are Ahir community.

 Patauda village is a part of Badli Constituency.
 Kuldeep Vats of Congress is the MLA from Badli Constituency.